SarahDal/ArduinoCC/README.md

 Plus a one more that is  now gone and only available on internet archive: [makercave](https://web.archive.org/web/20141222170015/https://wiki.makercave.org/wiki/Arduino_Vehicle_Traffic_Counter), and [tomorrow-lab](http://www.old.tomorrow-lab.com/lab16) which doesn't have all the files any more.
 All of these sites were incredibly useful, both for ideas, inspiration and of course code help.

 The plan was to use a pressure sensor to record when there is a change in pressure inside a sealed rubber tube, such as when a car drives over it.
-Simple!
 I wanted to make it as low-power as possible, so it would run for a good while before needing batteries changed.
 It’s to be deployed in a rural location, counting cars coming in and out of a car park.

 There was then weeks AND WEEKS of experimenting, testing and trialling, but here’s what I ended up with.